History of Christopher Bell (racing driver) in Timeline

 August 13, 2019: First World of Outlaws Win

-On August 13, 2019, Christopher Bell won in their first-ever start in the World of Outlaws NOS Energy Drink Sprint Car Series at Tri-State Speedway.
+On August 13, 2019, Christopher Bell and his team won their first-ever start in the World of Outlaws NOS Energy Drink Sprint Car Series at Tri-State Speedway.

 September 19, 2019: Formation of CB Industries

-On September 19, 2019, Christopher Bell, in conjunction with Chad Boat, announced the formation of CB Industries, a World of Outlaws sprint car team fielding the No. 21 Mobil 1 Toyota for Christopher Bell.
+On September 19, 2019, Christopher Bell and Chad Boat announced the formation of CB Industries, a World of Outlaws sprint car team, fielding the No. 21 Mobil 1 Toyota for Bell.

-On September 21, 2019, CB Industries, in their first-ever race, won the Jim Ford Classic with Christopher Bell.
+On September 21, 2019, in the team's first-ever race, CB Industries won the Jim Ford Classic.

-On September 24, 2019, Leavine Family Racing announced that Christopher Bell would drive the No. 95 Toyota in the Cup Series starting in 2020.
+On September 24, 2019, Leavine Family Racing announced that Christopher Bell would drive the No. 95 Toyota in the Cup Series starting in 2020, with Jason Ratcliff as his crew chief.

 2019: Chili Bowl Nationals Win

-In 2019, Christopher Bell won the Chili Bowl, becoming only the third three-time winner of the race.
+In 2019, Christopher Bell secured another Chili Bowl Nationals victory, becoming only the third three-time winner of the prestigious race.

 February 2, 2020: Marriage to Morgan Kemenah

-On February 2, 2020, Christopher Bell married Morgan Kemenah, weeks before the Daytona 500.
+On February 2, 2020, Christopher Bell married Morgan Kemenah, weeks before the Daytona 500, as announced on his Instagram page.

 2020: Contract Extension with JGR